astropy/astrowidgets/docs/index.rst

     ``astrowidgets`` is currently in very early development.
-    There may be significant changes in the API, though we will do our best to follow semantic versioning
+    There may be significant changes in the API, though we will do our best to follow semantic versioning.

     Please let us know what would make the tool easier to use on our `GitHub issue tracker`_.